-I. Support for Educational Assistance
+Support for Educational Assistance

-A. The Tennessee Board of Regents is committed to the need for the continued professional growth and development of employees.
+The Tennessee Board of Regents is committed to the need for the continued professional growth and development of employees.
 Support for educational assistance of employees and their dependents is an important vehicle for addressing that need.

-B. The programs described in this guideline provide benefits to spouses and dependents of employees at TBR institutions and the System Office to further their formal education.
+The programs described in this guideline provide benefits to spouses and dependents of employees at TBR institutions and the System Office to further their formal education.

-C. The programs for TBR employees and dependents are available subject to funds being budgeted and available within the institution.
+The programs for TBR employees and dependents are available subject to funds being budgeted and available within the institution.

-D. For-credit coursework attempted through one of the programs in this guideline must be through an institution accredited by one of the Regional Accrediting Organizations recognized by the Council for Higher Education (www.chea.org).
+For-credit coursework attempted through one of the programs in this guideline must be through an institution accredited by one of the Regional Accrediting Organizations recognized by the Council for Higher Education (www.chea.org).

-II.
 Fee Discount for Spouse and/or Dependent Children Program

-A. The purpose of this guideline is to establish the provisions for such fee discounts up to 50% of the undergraduate fee and all mandatory student fees payable at the time of registration for spouses and dependent children of regular full-time and regular part-time employees, and to encourage qualified students to attend TBR and UT institutions.
+The purpose of this guideline is to establish the provisions for such fee discounts up to 50% of the undergraduate fee and all mandatory student fees payable at the time of registration for spouses and dependent children of regular full-time and regular part-time employees, and to encourage qualified students to attend TBR and UT institutions.

-B. These mandatory student fees include maintenance fees, registration fees, tuition, debt service fee, online course fees, TN eCampus (formerly RODP/ROCC) fees, service charges, student activity fee, general access fee, student government fee, and technology access fee.
+These mandatory student fees include maintenance fees, registration fees, tuition, debt service fee, online course fees, TN eCampus (formerly RODP/ROCC) fees, service charges, student activity fee, general access fee, student government fee, and technology access fee.

-C. The mandatory student fees do not include the application fee, off-campus facilities fee, or any special course fees.
+The mandatory student fees do not include the application fee, off-campus facilities fee, or any special course fees.

-1. Eligibility - The following groups will be eligible under this program:
+The following groups will be eligible under this program:

-a.
-Regular full-time employees are eligible for a student fee discount for their spouses and dependent children who have been admitted to any of the institutions in the TBR or UT system as undergraduate students through regular admission procedures.

-(1) Spouses and dependent children of regular part-time employees who have one or more years of continuous service within either system working a minimum of fifty percent (50%) time shall receive a pro rata discount based on the employee's percentage of employment.
+- A. Regular full-time employees are eligible for a student fee discount for their spouses and dependent children who have been admitted to any of the institutions in the TBR or UT system as undergraduate students through regular admission procedures. - a.
+Spouses and dependent children of regular part-time employees who have one or more years of continuous service within either system working a minimum of